nielskrijger/blog/posts/2013-04-26-postconstruct-swallows-exceptions.md

-# @PostConstruct swallows exceptions; catch and log them instead
+# @PostConstruct Swallows Exceptions; Catch and Log Them Instead

 While troubleshooting a non-working web service that was deployed on WebLogic 10.3.6. no error was showing up in the logs.
 This webservice was implemented using an in-only message exchange pattern (e.g. fire & forget) so I didn't have a response message I could verify neither.

 After a more careful look in the logs I noticed the logging completely stopped after the web service invoked a specific EJB.
 Unable to debug any further I changed the in-only MEP to an in-out MEP (request & response) and noticed the following error in the response message: